 What styles is a clay good for?

 Crops, textured quiffs and crew cuts.
-The clay is great for almost any of the short to medium length messier hairstyles that we're seeing being popular in 2018, think David Beckham's new haircut and the Thor haircut.
+A clay like the Regal Gentleman Matte Clay is great for almost any of the short to medium length messier hairstyles that we're seeing being popular in 2018, think David Beckham's new haircut and the new Thor haircut.

 All styled with Regal Gentleman Matte Clay